coder/docs/admin/environment-management/ssh-access.md

 ## Using OpenSSH

 The built-in SSH server is limited and does not correctly implement advanced functionality like X11 forwarding or `sshd_config` specifications.
-As such, f SSH is the primary mode of access to Coder for your users, consider running a full OpenSSH server with `systemd` inside your image instead.
+If SSH is the primary mode of access to Coder for your users, consider running a full OpenSSH server with `systemd` inside your image instead.

 To do so: